Course Overview:

 Cost:

-$2500 with a deposit of $250.
-The tuition for the program also includes the cost of camping for the field trips, and materials for the medicines that you will be taking home from class.
-There are only 15 spots available for this course, so participants will receive plenty of individual instruction.
+The fee includes the cost of camping on Saturday nights, and the cost of materials for the plant medicines and foods that you will be taking home from class!
+A a deposit of $250 is required after registration.
+There are only 15 spots available for this course, and this course comes with three instructors so participants will receive plenty of individual instruction!

 Instructors: